mjambon/blog/src/2017-07-02-linear-response-decomposition/index.md

 $\hat{E}_k$.

-Note that standard deviations are estimated using exponential smoothing because of their simplicity, but other methods should work well too.
+Note that standard deviations are estimated using exponential smoothing because of their simplicity and low memory requirements, but other methods should work well too.
 Until a certain number of samples is reached, they behave like the classic sample mean and sample standard deviation estimators.
-Beyond that, they give more weight to recent values.
+Beyond that short initial phase, they give more weight to recent values.

 ### Details and refinements